 Ron has conducted hundreds of dispute resolution trainings for a wide variety of organizations.
-A list of sponsoring organizations is here.
+A partial list of sponsoring organizations is here.
 Below are descriptions of some of these trainings.

 Ron’s regular 40-hour mediation certificate training is open to everyone, and has been offered every year through both the Bar Association of San Francisco and the University of California Berkeley’s Continuing Education in Law Program.

 His regular 20-hour arbitration certificate training is also open to everyone, and has been offered every year through the Bar Association of San Francisco and many co-sponsoring Bay Area bar associations.

 The trainings below on advanced topics have generally been offered through bar associations, courts, and mediation programs.

 Contact Ron for training to enhance in-house skills, or as a fund-raiser for your organization.

 Mediation Certificate Training